25 Best Beaches In UK: So Good They Almost Look Like An Aussie Beach!

 If you’re looking for a beach near Bristol, Barafundle Bay is a 2h30m drive away in Pembrokeshire, Wales.

-Broad Haven beach is not only one of the most beautiful beaches in UK but it’s also an amazing place to explore.
-Expect some of the best UK sea caves and two secret coves called Little Horn and Trevallen which both connect to a sea cave.
+We have to say Broad Haven Beach is one of the nicest beaches in UK.
+Expect some of the best UK sea caves and two secret coves called Little Horn and Trevallen which both connect to a sea cave and plenty of rock pools.

 If you’re into British wild swimming, make sure you check out the mind blowing blue crater for a swim during mid tide.
 Just be super careful as always and never put yourself in danger, ever.